aerogear/graphback/docs/clientsidequeries.md

 ---

 Graphback allows users to generate client-side queries based on the data model.
-All the queries/mutations/subscriptions which are generated through `graphback generate` for the user can also be generated as client-side queries.
-Users may follow up with using `create-react-app` or `apollo-client` to create client.
+All the queries/mutations/subscriptions which are generated through `graphback generate` for the user, can also be generated as client-side queries.
+Users may follow up with using `create-react-app` or `apollo-client` to create a client.

 ## How it works

 Graphback asks whether you want to generate client-side queries in the `graphback config` command.
-Answering it yes will set `client` in `graphback.json` to `true`.
+Answering 'yes' will set `client` in `graphback.json` to `true`.

 For a data model having
 ```